swup/progress-plugin/readme.md

 ### hideImmediately

+Whether the progress bar is hidden instantly after a page visit.

-If `false`, the progress bar will always finish it's animation to `width: 100%` before hiding itself.
+Set to `false` to always complete the transition to `width: 100%` before hiding it.